Request More Information

 Applications are accepted for the fall semester of each year

-The Post-Baccalaureate residency is a generally completed in one-year (two semesters), and the program may last a maximum of four semesters.
+The Post-Baccalaureate residency is generally completed in one-year (two semesters), and the program may last a maximum of four semesters.
 Students seeking to continue their studies beyond two semesters must re-apply to the program during their second semester.